What Is Delta-8-THC?

-However, hemp processors have found a way to obtain it from hemp plant derivatives through a process called isomerization.
-Cannabinoids are very close chemically and structurally which makes it easy to change them from one cannabinoid to another.
+However, hemp processors have found a way to obtain it from hemp plant derivatives through isomerization.
+Cannabinoids are very close chemically and structurally, making it easy to change them from one cannabinoid to another.

 Cannabinoids even change into each other naturally in the presence of heat, light, or aging.
 All cannabinoids come from CBGA, which is then synthesized into THCA, CBCA, and CBDA, the acidic precursors to THC, CBC, and CBD.

 Delta-8 is made by exposing CBD extract to the isomerization process.
-Isomerization is the conversion of a compound into a different isomeric form such as CBD to Delta 8 or delta 9 to delta 8.
+Isomerization is converting a compound into a different isomeric form, such as CBD to Delta 8 or delta 9 to delta 8.

 Some companies are also using another process called “thin-film distillation,” where they obtain delta-8-THC from hemp flower through pressure and temperature manipulation.

 While many people term these processes as synthetic, industry experts argue that “derivatives” or “conversions” are more appropriate terms as these cannabinoids occur naturally and change into each other even without human input.